-The three main components that go into pricing a home are: Location, Condition and Price.
+The three main components that go into pricing a home are: Location, condition and list price.

 You obviously can't change the location of your home (unless it's a mobile home) but you do have control over the condition and the price.
 You can improve the condition of your home as much as you want, but need to consider the amount of time and money you are willing to invest.
 Not all improvements you make are guaranteed to increase the sales price of your property.
 It's important to analyze the surrounding market and comparable properties before choosing to do any major renovations.